 Rapid industrialization in developing economies of Asia and Oceania

-In 2017, manufacturing value added per capita amounted to US$6,017 (in 2010 prices) in developed economies (see figure 1).
-It was around five times as high as in developing Asia and Oceania (US$1,274) and in the developing economies of America (US$1,145), six times as high as in transition economies (US$ 999) and exceeded the value in Africa (US$194) by more than 30 times.
+In 2017, manufacturing value added per capita amounted to US$6,167 (in 2010 prices) in developed economies (see figure 1).
+It was around twelve times as high as in developing Asia and Oceania (US$502) and almost six times the level of the developing economies of America (US$1,098) and transition economies (US$1,036).
+It exceeded the value in Africa (US$202) by 30 times.

-Over the last 20 years, developing Asia and Oceania has been steadily catching up – their manufacturing value added tripled between 1997 and 2017 – while in Africa, the developing economies of America and in the transition economies, it remained almost constant.
-In highly industrialized developed economies manufacturing value added per capita has not increased either.
+Over the last 20 years, the region of developing Asia and Oceania has been steadily catching up – its manufacturing value added more than doubled between 1997 and 2017 – while in Africa and the developing economies of America it remained almost constant.
+In developed economies manufacturing value added per capita has not significantly increased either.

 Notes: Logarithmic scale.